Ma-cchiato/SteamDeck-ESP-Backup/README.md

     ![6](https://github.com/Ma-cchiato/SteamDeck-ESP-Backup/assets/122413511/1e03f1e0-37d1-4b10-8ea2-d7ecc6030f84)

 - **Repair Boot Order (Boot List Recovery)**
-  - If you select Repair Boot List, you will be prompted to dual boot.
+  - If you select Repair Boot List, you will be asked if you're dual booting.
   - If dual booting, add SteamOS and Windows boot entries and set their order.
   - For a single OS, add only the SteamOS boot entry.
   - When the task is complete, you will see a completion notification.